I build software, design processes, and make art.

 Sales

-I've excelled at selling in both startups and large companies.
-I currently sell HVAC and refrigeration systems and maintenance.
-I've also sold SaaS, off-grid buildings, and complex services.
+I've excelled at selling in both startups and large companies — HVAC and refrigeration systems and maintenance, SaaS, off-grid buildings, and complex services.
 At Comfort Systems USA, a $7B company, I ranked top five nationally for eight years straight.
 I know how to listen, build trust, and close.
 Sales is problem-solving with people.

 Creative Work

-Creativity has always been part of how I work.
-I build with my hands as much as I build with software.
-I run a 130-watt CO2 laser and work with mixed materials, LED systems, and digital art.
+Creativity has always been part of how I work, and it started young.
+I got a book on BattleBots as a kid and never looked back — from taking apart toasters to building computers, the urge to build and create always stuck with me.
+I build with my hands as much as I build with software: I run a 130-watt CO2 laser, 3D print, and work with mixed materials, LED systems, and digital art.
 Making physical things keeps me grounded.
 It reminds me that ideas only matter once you take action to make them.

 How I Think